 Connecting to insurance advisors, volunteers, and other experts

 To schedule an appointment to meet with a Recovery Navigator contact us at 303-446-7782 or email us at NavigatingDisasterBOCO@lfsrm.org.
-Please note: due to the high volume of inquiries and limited staffing, response times may take up to 7 business days.
+Please note: due to the high volume of inquiries and limited staffing, response times may vary.
 We will respond to each inquiry and ask that you refrain from calling multiple times to avoid slowing down response times.

 These services are available to all residents impacted by these events and will continue to be available as we work through the high volume of inquiries.
-Rest assured you will have the support of these services as you navigate through the recovery process.
+Each resident will have the support of these services as they navigate through the recovery process.

-On July 25, 2022, Recovery Navigation Services through LFSRM launched a “soft-opening” and began accepting inquiries from impacted individuals/families.
+During the first two weeks, Recovery Navigation Services through LFSRM launched a “soft-opening” and began accepting inquiries from impacted individuals/families.
 During the last two weeks we have received over 400 inquiries.
 As a result, our team has re-evaluated in-take procedures and is working to streamline the process to reduce response times.
-Thank you for your patience and understanding as we work to respond to every inquiry and get you started in your recovery process.
+Thank you for your patience and understanding as we work to respond to every inquiry and assist you in your recovery process.